dylanflesch/website/_posts/2020-05-15-music-genre-systems.markdown

 [All Music Website](https://www.allmusic.com/genres)
 <IFRAME WIDTH="1000" HEIGHT="700" FRAMEBORDER="0" SRC="https://app.smartsheet.com/b/publish?EQBCT=03b018d9439f452baa76a462fcc02580"></IFRAME>
 # Analysis and Litmus Tests
-Number of terms:
+Numbers of distinct terms: 1143
-Levels of hierarchy (depth of terms):
+Number of terms: 1180 (includes repeated terms at different levels or under different parents)
-Nature of hierarchy (broad to narrow or parent to child):
+Levels of hierarchy (depth of terms): 3
 #### Information about included terms
-Variant term
+Variant terms: No
-Broader term
+Broader terms: Yes
-Narrower term
+Narrower terms: Yes
-Related term
+Related terms: No
-Equivalent terms (in other systems)
+Equivalent terms (in other systems): No
-Description
+Descriptions: Yes
-Scope note
+Scope notes: No
-Place of origin
+Places of origin: No, though it's in some descriptions and embedded within some genre terms and categories
-Inception date
+Inception dates: No
-Sources of term
+Sources of term: No
-Examplary/canon artists, works or recordings
+Examplary/canon artists, works or recordings: Yes, exemplary artists, albums and/or songs for many genres
-Popularity
+Popularity: No
 #### Genre system classification
 Is it a list, thesaurus, taxonomy or ontology?
 Is it an Aristotelian or Prototype Classification?
 What is the intended use of this system?
 Does it attempt to be exhaustive or is it intended to only cover a specific use case or domain?
 What is it's primary organizing principle (geographic, audience-based, etc).
 #### Reverse engineering the system rules